 - Consolidation – Primarily used to support business intelligence and data warehousing.
 Some refer to this as downstream MDM – applying MDM downstream of the systems which created the master data.

 - Registry – As the name suggests, this is an index for master data which remains fragmented across silos

-- Centralized – This style is used in high-control, top-down environments where master data is authored, stored, and accessed from one or many MDM “hubs.”
+- Centralized – This style is used in high-control, top-down environments where data is authored, stored, and accessed from one or many MDM “hubs.”
 It offers the greatest control over access and security, but is highly invasive to the organization.

 - Coexistence – This is a large-scale distributed model.
-A central system maintains a “golden copy” of master data which is published to subscriber systems.
+A central system maintains a “golden copy” of data which is published to subscriber systems.